interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/exampleactivities.rst

 The number of examples will continue to grow as more functionality is placed into Interactive Spaces.

-The Simple Events
+Hello World: The Simple Events
 ============================

 These activities merely log some Interactive Spaces events which take place when a Live Activity runs.
 These examples can help you understand what events happen in what order.

-They are written in a variety of programming languages.
+They are written in a variety of programming languages and are found in the *examples/basics/hello* folder of the workbench.

-* interactivespaces-example-activity-java-simple
+* interactivespaces.example.activity.hello
-* interactivespaces-example-activity-script-javascript
+* interactivespaces.example.activity.hello.javascript
-* interactivespaces-example-activity-script-python
+* interactivespaces.example.activity.hello.python

 You will need to hit the *Configure* button to see the configuration update event. *Edit Config* should be used first if you have never configured